Palliative sedation: Assessment and obtaining consent

 According to a systematic review encompassing over thirty peer-reviewed research studies, 68% of the studies used stated physical symptoms as the primary reason for palliative sedation.
 The individuals involved in the included studies were terminally ill or suffering from refractory and intolerable symptoms.
 Medical conditions that had the most compelling reasons for palliative sedation were not only limited to intolerable pain, but include psychological symptoms such as delirium accompanied by uncontrollable psychomotor agitation.
 Severe trouble breathing (dyspnea) or respiratory distress were also considered a more urgent reason for pursuing palliative sedation.
 Other symptoms such as fatigue, nausea, and vomiting were also reasons for palliative sedation.

-Once assessment is completed and palliative sedation has been decided for the person, a written consent for administration to proceed must be given by the individual.
-The consent must state their agreement for sedation and lowering their consciousness, regardless each individual's stage in illness or the treatment period of palliative sedation.
+Once the assessment is completed and palliative sedation has been decided for the person, a written consent for administration to proceed may be given by the individual.
+This may be mandatory in some jurisdictions.
+The consent (if mandated) must state their agreement for sedation and lowering their consciousness, regardless of each individual's stage in illness or the treatment period of palliative sedation.
 In order to make a decision, one must be sufficiently informed of their disease state, the specificities and implications of treatment, and potential risks they may face during the treatment.
 At the time of consent, the person should fully be aware of and understand all necessary legal and medical consequences of palliative sedation.
 It is also critical that the individual is making the decision upon their own free will, and not under coercion of any sort.
 The only exception where the individual's consent is not obtained would be in emergency medical situations where one is incapable of making a decision, in which the individual's family or caregiver must give the consent after adequate education, as one would have been given.

+In many situations, palliative sedation is the only route to good symptom control at the end of life, and does not need written consent.
+Shared decision making with the patient (if possible) and family members should occur during this process..

 Continuous vs. intermittent sedation

 Palliative sedation can be administered continuously, until the person's death, or intermittently, with the intention to discontinue the sedation at an agreed upon time.
-Although not as common, intermittent sedation allows family members of the person's to gradually come to terms with their grief and while still relieving the individual of their distress.
+Although not as common, intermittent sedation allows family members of the person to gradually come to terms with their grief and while still relieving the individual of their distress.
 During intermittent palliative sedation, the person is still able to communicate with their family members.
 Intermittent sedation is recommended by some authorities for use prior to continuous infusion to provide the person with some relief from distress while still maintaining interactive function.